ijeon/mallzoom.js/README-EN.md

 ### Known Issues

-- Using jQuery 3+ over Internet Explorer 8 may cause an addEventListener error.
+- Including jQuery 3+ over Internet Explorer 8 may cause an addEventListener error.
 - Background color may seen sometimes on the trims of output image when user zooms out.

 ### Contact